Jason Kingsley (businessman)

-Background
+Biography

-Kingsley was born in Osgathorpe, Leicestershire.
+Kingsley was born in Osgathorpe, Leicestershire; his father was a doctor, and his mother was a teacher.
 He attended Loughborough Grammar School and then Wyggeston and Queen Elizabeth I College.
-He read zoology at St John's College, Oxford.
+He read zoology at St John's College, Oxford, where he also played polo.

 Kingsley established the company Rebellion Developments in 1992 with his brother Chris.
 Kingsley is also the chairman of The Independent Game Developers' Association (TIGA).

-In 2017, Kingsley launched a medieval history YouTube channel called Modern History TV, of which he is the creator, producer, writer, and presenter, along with his brother Chris Kingsley, and senior producer Brian Jenkins, under the banner of Rebellion Productions.
+In 2017, Kingsley launched a medieval history YouTube channel called Modern History TV, of which he is the creator, producer, writer, and presenter, along with his brother Chris Kingsley, senior producer Brian Jenkins, and production partner Kasumi Kitano, under the banner of Rebellion Productions.

 He and his brother were appointed Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours for services to the economy and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to the creative industries.

-The brothers listed the arcade versions of Defender, Sinistar, Space Invaders, and Xevious, Paradroid for the Commodore 64, the Atari 800 versions of Star Raiders and Wizard of Wor, and Adventure for the Atari 2600 as their favourite games in 2000.